ryoichi-xl/ToraScraper-API/README.md

-# 🖼️ ToraScraper API
+# ToraScraper API

 A lightweight REST API that scrapes and returns all image URLs from any given webpage.
-Built with Express, Puppeteer, and Cheerio.
+Built with Express & Puppeteer.

 ---